 The first purpose of the cost model is to help the case builder and Reference Group identify all relevant costs for the case and reach a high comfort level that the cost side of the analysis is complete.

-A good model shows every possible place to look for relevant cost impacts from the IT action.
+A good model shows every possible place to look for material cost impacts of the IT action.
 It clarifies which items and data to omit, as well.
 Should your IT business case include the cost of user training?
-Should it include outside consultant fees?
+Should it cover outside consultant fees?
 You won’t have to anguish over a response if you have already established a cost model that is clear, appropriate, and unquestionably complete.

 Cost Model Objective: Communicate Completeness and Fairness